AryanRaj123-hub/Advance-Music-Player/README.md

 # Advance-Music-Player
-We can change and fast forward to our music
+We can change and fast forward to our music.
-This is my first project
+This is my first project.